 Benefits can be an advertiser’s most powerful tool, especially when they’re done well.

 The benefits are NOT product orientated.
-They’re user focussed, e.g. ‘Reduces tiredness and fatigue’.
+They’re user-focussed, e.g. ‘Reduce tiredness and fatigue’.

 By implementing benefits like this in their Facebook ads, Huel can split-test targeted user-focussed benefits amongst different audiences and see what works best.